takealook97/sshift/README.md

    - Run `sshift setup` to configure encryption key
    - Check if `SSHIFT_ENCRYPTION_KEY` is set correctly
    - Verify system-specific key generation
+   - If changing keys, ensure data migration completed successfully
+   - **For imported data**: Ensure the same encryption key is used as during export
+   - **Cross-system import**: Use custom encryption keys instead of system auto-generated keys

 2. **Jump Server Connection Issues**